ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

 ### Example: Majorana spinors in dimensions 11, 10, and 9
  {#InDimensions11And10And9}

-We spell out some of the above constructions and properties for Majorana spinors in Lorentzian spacetimes (def. \ref{LorentzianSignature}) of dimensions 11, 10 and 9, and discuss some relations between these.
+We spell out some of the above constructions and properties for Majorana spinors in [[Minkowski spacetimes]] of dimensions 11, 10 and 9, and discuss some relations between these.
 These spinor structures are relevant for spinors in [[11-dimensional supergravity]] and [[type II supergravity]] in 10d and 9d, as well as to the relation between these via [[Kaluza-Klein compactification]] and [[T-duality]].

 +-- {: .num_prop #DiracRepInD11FromD9}
 ###### Proposition